The best influencer marketing campaigns aren't done in a day. Here's your fail-proof guide to planning your influencer campaign.

 The earlier you book influencers, the more likely they will be available and not working with a competitor for the same holiday or seasonal push.

-You also won’t have to pay a surge charge for a rushed campaign.
-Just like rushed shipping, launching an influencer campaign at the last minute can result in surge charges.
+You also won’t have to pay for a rushed campaign - just like rushed shipping, launching an influencer campaign at the last minute can result in surge charges.
 Additionally, depending on how tight the turnaround is, rushed execution can also put the quality of the content at risk, and thus your ROI.

 As we typically plan our biggest vacations months in advance to have a better vacation experience, planning your influencer campaign should be no different for lasting ROI.